libialany/pycheck/README.md

 - [Changelog](#changelog)

 ## Installation
 Currently this module is not available through pypi so you must clone the repo and drag the Pycheck.py file into your project directory.
+You will also require the beautifulsoup4, win10toast and platform modules.

 ## Usage
 To use this module we first need to import the module into our python project.